 On February 16, 2006, the Company granted new hire stock options to purchase 153,480 shares of common stock at an exercise price of \$16.13 per share and granted 247,554 restricted stock units.
-Stock options vest and become exercisable at the rate of 25% after one year and ratably on a monthly basis over a period of 36 months thereafter.
-Restricted stock units generally vest over four years with consideration satisfied by service to the Company.
 The options were valued at \$10.03 per option share and restricted stock units were valued at \$16.13 per share, which was the fair market value of the common stock on the grant date.
-The compensation cost of the awards of approximately \$5.1 million is being expensed over the respective service periods of the awards.
+The compensation cost of the awards of approximately \$5.1 million is being expensed over the requisite service periods of the awards.